jenshweber/grape/README.md

 # Matching
 Grape will by default attempt to find an isomorphic match of the _reader_ pattern in the host graph.
 Consider the application of the our above rewrite rule (example 4) on the followig host graph.

 ![graph1](https://cloud.githubusercontent.com/assets/1776629/13522111/3d4e4956-e1a2-11e5-9d07-043e0ede3860.png)

 The rule replaces 'works_for' edges with a node and two new edges.
 Given the (default) isomorphic matching semantics, the rule is applicable only once, namely on the edge between _Flo_ and _Anke_.
 The following figure shows the result of that rule application.

 ![graph2](https://cloud.githubusercontent.com/assets/1776629/13522256/4c579154-e1a3-11e5-9e50-e8cf62cd04ed.png)

-IF we want to allow homomorphic matches, we can choose that option in the pattern definition of the rule's _read_ clause.
+If we want to allow homomorphic matches, we can choose that option in the pattern definition of the rule's _read_ clause.
 The following modification of example rule 4 does the trick.

 ```clojure
 (rule  { :read (pattern :homo